michalkrzem/michalkrzem/README.md

 - 👋 Hi, I’m @michalkrzem
-- 👀 I’m interested in Python REST API - Fastapi, Data, Pandas library.
+- 👀 I’m interested in Python REST API - Fastapi, data engineering - Pandas and many other tech.
-- 🌱 I’m currently learning FAST API, Docker
+- 🌱 I’m currently learning FAST API, Docker, pytest

 <!---
 michalkrzem/michalkrzem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.